Chances are, if someone mentions GoPro, you think of a super-sturdy camera for the adventurous.

 While any agency worth its salt can certainly learn the ins and outs of your industry segment, many agencies, by design, choose to focus on specific segments and hire personnel with deep experience in that field.
 Identify which agencies focus their business within your industry, and start there.

 Meet the agency principal and everyone who will work on your account.

 This is known as the "chemistry test."
 Anyone can be the best in their field, but if personalities clash, it's a recipe for disaster no matter how capable the agency may seem.
 An informal lunch, meeting at an industry event, or an after-work meetup are the best ways to get past the professional veneer and experience the true personality of the people you may end up doing business with.

 Tying the Branding Bow

-Defining your brand identity is much like packaging and presenting a gift.
+But overall, defining your brand identity is much like packaging and presenting a gift.
 You want the recipient to be pleased with the offering -- and that includes everything from the outer wrapping, to the style of packaging inside, to the gift delivery, to the usefulness and appropriateness of the actual gift itself.
 You want the recipient to understand that forethought and heart went into the selection of the gift, and that it was chosen out of compassion and understanding.
-And you want it to represent the love you have for, in this case, your customers!
+And you want it to represent the love you have for that person -- in this case, your customers.